Why does Britain have a royal family?

 In 1917, at the height of the bitter and deadly First World War against Germany and its allies, King George V decided that all these treble-barrelled names and German titles sounded unpatriotic.
 He subsequently renamed the family after the English market town where they spent their weekends – Windsor, 25 miles west of London on the River Thames in Berkshire.

-Today, the line of succession of the House of Windsor runs down through Prince Charles (1), to his son Prince William (2) and then to his son Prince George (3).
+Today, the line of succession of the House of Windsor runs down through Prince Charles (1), to his son Prince William (2) and then to his eldest son, Prince George (3).

 How do the royal family’s titles work?

 Fans of William Shakespeare will know that many members of the medieval royal family often took their titles from the English shires – York, Lancaster, Gloucester, Cornwall – and the same applies today.

 Prince Charles is Duke of Cornwall, Prince Andrew is Duke of York, and Prince Edward is Earl of Wessex.
 In the next generation of royals, Prince William is Duke of Cambridge and Prince Harry, Duke of Sussex.

 In the Middle Ages, the royals often held handsome estates in the shires whose titles they bore, but nowadays the regional connection only gives the Scout troops and Women’s Institutes of those counties a marginally prior call on that particular royal’s timetable.

 The one exception is the Duchy of Cornwall, which has lucrative estates that currently support Prince Charles as heir to the throne and will be passed on to William when he becomes heir.

 In terms of precedence, the five male titles of the peerage are Duke, Marquess, Earl, Viscount and Baron, with Duke being the highest and most exclusive.

 What are the arguments against the royals, and why do some people want to get rid of them?